|

 Ok...

-the back side of the veneer as shown in figure 1.
+Mark the "back" side of the veneer as shown in figure 1.
 There

 are two markings on each sheet.
 The first is the blue tape indicating